 - 2hrs return hike to the rocky Cape Queen Elizabeth Arch

 - If walking at low tide and taking the beach path, the whole trail is flat and undemanding

 - If walking at high tide and taking the Mars Bluff path, most of the trail is flat except for about 10min of climbing and 5min of descending to get to the beach

-- You can still get the same amazing photos of the Mars Bluff Arch in high tide, so don’t let that put you off!
+- You can still get the same amazing photos of the Cape Queen Elizabeth Arch in high tide, so don’t let that put you off!

 - Check the current tides here

 2nd stop // Bruny Island Cheese & Beer Co.